-A fool-proof way to get children to accept the food we offer them is to get them more familiar with it.
-Using fruit and vegetables games to teach kids about these foods’ nutritional facts and benefits is a fun and effective way to incorporate healthy eating habits into their lives.
+Teaching the kids about healthy eating isn’t exactly rocket science, but it can definitely be a little bit tricky.
+Whether your kids are picky eaters or just don’t know the fuss about healthy eating, getting them more familiar with the food they eat is a great way to teach them about eating healthy.
+A fun way to incorporate this into your kitchen routine is by introducing food games for kids – it’s a fool-proof way to get children to accept the food we offer them!
+Using fruit and vegetables in games to teach kids about these foods’ nutritional facts and benefits is a fun and effective way to incorporate healthy eating habits into their lives.
 In this article, we’ll discuss some healthy eating games and ideas that are fun and educational for the whole family.

 The foundations of healthy eating can be established by making fruits and vegetables a part of everyday life.
-However, playing games to familiarize children with healthy foods can do even more to help them recognize and appreciate them.
+However, playing games to familiarise children with healthy foods can do even more to help them recognise and appreciate them.

 Food group bingo

 The “food groups” are one of the basic concepts kids should learn about healthy eating.
 As with everything else, it takes practice to learn which food belongs to which group.
 This easy game should help reinforce these concepts.